I-League 2018-19: Gift Raikhan puts down his papers at Aizawl FC | Goal.com

 It must be noted that NEROCA had put forth an offer to continue at the club but the coach had turned down the request 'to go on a new adventure in his career and gain more experience elsewhere' as NEROCA CEO Naoba Thangjam had informed Goal earlier.

-His stint with Aizawl FC did not meet expectations and the coach has hence decided to resign from his post from immediate effect.
+His stint with Aizawl FC did not meet expectations and the coach has hence decided to resign from his post with immediate effect.